 - Businesses or companies who use to profit from consulting or advise, that can now be easily acquired online are struggling, and will need to take a new business direction if they want to stay solvent.

-Creating an effective, enticing, user friendly website is essential if you want to connect with your audience.
+Creating an effective, Enticing Website, user friendly website is essential if you want to connect with your audience.
 Contextual relevancy is the biggest factor when it comes to commercial websites.

-What makes an enticing, user friendly website?
+What makes an Enticing Website, user friendly website?
 Let’s ride out.

 A site that is enticing makes you want to do more than look at it makes you want to use that site, dig in and look around, and end up buying something eventually.